classDiagram

 λz regression with best-fit selection |

 This overview covers the surface.
-The formalsmap system, business rules (
+The business rules (

-002-pk.business.rules.R), and the validation framework (v60-PKNCA-validation.Rmd) are richer topics worth exploring further.
+002-pk.business.rules.R) and the validation framework (v60-PKNCA-validation.Rmd) in the PKNCA sources are richer topics worth exploring further.